 According to the National Institute of Mental Health, approximately 49.5% of all teens between the ages of 13 and 18 had any mental disorder with an estimated 22.2% with severe impairment.
 This includes mood, behavior, and anxiety disorders.
 Your teen is not alone in their struggles.
 You’re not alone either, and it’s important that you both always keep that in mind while exploring your treatment options.

 Mental illnesses like depression, anxiety, and bipolar disorder affect thousands of teens across the country every year.
 These statistics point to their prevalence — and the need for compassionate counsel and care from loved ones.

 - Each year in America, 1 in 5 teens aged 13–18 experience a mental health condition.

-- LGBTQ individuals are almost 3 times more likely than others to experience a mental health condition such as major depression or generalized anxiety disorder.
+- LGBTQ individuals are twice as likely as others to experience a mental health condition such as major depression or generalized anxiety disorder.

-- Nearly 90 percent of teens who died by suicide had an underlying mental illness.
+- Nearly 90% of people who died by suicide had an underlying mental illness.

 - Eating disorders can develop in children as young as 8 years of age.

-- Half (50 percent) of all chronic mental illnesses begin by age 14.
+- 50% of all chronic mental illnesses begin by age 14.

 Ways to Help Your Teen

 - Know the warning signs.
 It can be difficult to tell whether or not your teen has a mental disorder, but there are certain nonverbal cues and signs you can watch out for.
 The National Institute of Mental Health compiled these common warning signs of mental illness that you can be vigilant of.
 Some signals include meticulous or restrained eating (indicative of an eating disorder), oversleeping or exhaustion, extreme mood swings, and wearing long sleeves or pants or bandages (to cover up signs of self-harm).